What is a dark and moody photography style?

 There’s a lot that you can do in post production to further enhance the moodiness of a dark and moody image.
 So much in fact that you can take quite a dull, flat lit image and create a dark and moody vibe.

-How much you do or don’t do depends on the outcome you’d like to create and of course every photo is different, so will require different adjustments, depending on the scene’s colors, light and dynamic range.
-Whatever your starting point, there are some basics for processing photos in Lightroom (or similar software) for dramatic portraits (or any other genre).
+How much photo editing you do or don’t do depends on the outcome you’d like to create.
+Also, every photo is different, so will require different adjustments, depending on the scene’s colors, light and dynamic range.

 - Increase highlights and whites